bolt-observer/agent/README.md

 Of course you can also start the agent on a remote node and just point it to the correct endpoint, but since this is not the default use cases flags `--userest` and `--rpcserver` are not advertied in help.

+For CoreLightning it will use UNIX domain socket.
+It will try to use `~/.lightning/bitcoin/lightning-rpc`.
+If that file exists program will default to CoreLightning so if have LND installed on the node too and do not want to use CLN there is a flag
+`--ignorecln`.
+You can manually override name of UNIX domain socket using `--rpcserver` flag (e.g., `--rpcserver /storage/cln/socket`).
+Make sure that user using which agent is running has correct permissions to access the socket.

+There is support for remote connections via commando plugin but you cannot use that option via command-line flags at the moment.
+We suggest to use
+`socat` utility if you wish to monitor a remote node using agent.

 Flag `--private` means whether you want to report data for private ("unannounced") channels too (when true).
 The default is false.